-(1) All of the Company's natural gas production is reinjected for the miscible flood recovery program in the BFU and NGL production is not measured separately.
+(1) All of the Company's natural gas production is recycled and reinjected for the miscible flood recovery program in the BFSU and NGL production is not measured separately.
 As such, these volumes have not been included in the netback calculations.

-(2) Operating netback and operating income are Non-IFRS measurements used by management to analyze operating performance.
+(2) Operating netback and operating income are Non-IFRS measurements and are financial measures used by management to analyze operating performance.
 These measures are commonly used in the oil and gas industry and are considered informative by management, shareholders, and analysts.
 These measures may differ from that used by other companies and accordingly may not be comparable to such measures as reported by other oil and gas producing companies.